-Building up Capacity in the Community:
+Building up capacity in the community:

-- 6.1 In 2019 we will develop 'Inverclyde Cares' including delivering a dementia, carer and autism friendly Inverclyde.
-Compassionate Inverclyde will continue to develop by supporting people in the community and in hospital who are at the end of their life or lonely/isolated. - 6.2 We will continue to implement the 2017-22 Inverclyde's Carer and Young Carers Strategy to ensure that all support outlined in the Carers Act is available and easy to access. - 6.3 Throughout 2019 we will build on the work of Proud 2 Care, to develop principles of coproduction for all service redesigns or planning. - 6.4 In 2019 we will evaluate our approach to Community Champions Ambassadors and consider extending this across communities. - 6.5 By 2020, working with Your Voice and CVS, we will review social prescribing to ensure more people are linked to workers in GP practices and in the communities. - 6.6 By 2020 we will evaluate the current models of peer support to form our future approach to address stigma. - 6.7 By 2020 we will have a programme to create opportunities for people in communities to notice social isolation, and to be able to act positively and confidently to help reduce its impacts. - 6.8 By 2021 we will have evaluated the impact of Inverclyde Care's and social prescribing.
+- In 2019 we will develop 'Inverclyde Cares' including delivering a Dementia, Carer and Autism friendly Inverclyde.
+Compassionate Inverclyde will continue to develop by supporting people in the community and in hospital who are at the end of their life or lonely/isolated. - We will continue to implement the 2017-22 Inverclyde's Carer and Young Carers Strategy to ensure that all support outlined in the Carers Act is available and easy to access. - Throughout 2019 we will build on the work of 2 Proud 2 Care, to develop principles of coproduction for all service redesigns or planning. - In 2019 we will evaluate our approach to Community Champions / Ambassadors and consider extending this across communities. - By 2020, working with Your Voice and CVS, we will review social prescribing to ensure more people are linked to workers in GP practices and in the communities. - By 2020 we will evaluate the current models of peer support to form our future approach to address stigma. - By 2020 we will have a programme to create opportunities for people in communities to notice social isolation, and to be able to act positively and confidently to help reduce its impacts. - By 2021 evaluate impact of Inverclyde Care's and social prescribing.